-In the high-prevalence regime dominated by \textit{hyperblob} activation, HB-OGA becomes extremely slow, being outperformed by the standard GA$^+$ by more than an order of magnitude, while NB-OGA maintains the same computational scaling but with a smaller prefactor.
-The drastic slowdown of HB-OGA at higher prevalence can be attributed to the excess of rejections when sampling hyperedges proportionally to $\beta_h \omega_h$ once the \textit{hyperblob} is activated (see Section~\ref{sec:Discussion}).
-In contrast, NB-OGA improves in this regime because the number of phantom processes decreases: the actual number of active hyperedges, $\mathbf{n}_i$, connected to a node $i$ approaches its hyperdegree $\mathbf{k}_i$, such that the ratio $\boldsymbol{\beta}\cdot \mathbf{n}_i / \boldsymbol{\beta}\cdot \mathbf{k}_i$ is closer to one.
+In the high-prevalence regime, dominated by hyperblob activation, HB-OGA becomes substantially slower -- over an order of magnitude less efficient than GA$^{+}$, while NB-OGA retains its computational scaling with a smaller prefactor.
+The strong slowdown of HB-OGA at high prevalence arises from the excess of rejected attempts when sampling hyperedges in proportion to $\beta_h \omega_h$ once the hyperblob is active.
+In contrast, NB-OGA improves in this regime because phantom processes become less frequent: the number of active hyperedges $\mathbf{n}_i$ connected to a node $i$ approaches its hyperdegree $\mathbf{k}_i$, bringing the ratio $\boldsymbol{\beta} \cdot \mathbf{n}_i / \boldsymbol{\beta} \cdot \mathbf{k}_i$ closer to unity.